smcclab/smc-course/index.md

 live gig---at the end of the course.

 This course is open to students in computer science, music, art, and elsewhere at ANU.
-You should have a strong interest in making sound and music using computers, a willingness to learn new approaches to music and computer programming, and be must be able to attend the [weekly workshop session]({% link _workshops/index.md
+You should have a strong interest in making sound and music using computers and a willingness to learn new approaches to music and computer programming.
-%}) perform at the [end-of-semester performance]({% link _assessments/04-lens-performance.md %}).

-If you've got any questions (including [how to enrol](resources/faq/#how-to-enrol)), the [course FAQ]({% link _resources/01-faq.md %}) might answer them for you.